fanyimeng0/ns3-wifi-edcatest/README.md

 The main change concludes:
 1)myonfoff application:
-Using a time list and packetsizelist to control the tranmitting rhythm.
+Using a time list and packetsizelist to control the transmitting rhythm.
 ![myonoffapplication](https://user-images.githubusercontent.com/81957249/189030742-2e9e6298-6c3d-4248-a0cf-48ae67315dd8.png)

 2)Cancel the cw changes is sta-wifi-mac.cc